 - Apply a health equity framework to a specific global public health issue.

 - Evaluate best practices for establishing global research collaborations.

 - Analyze strategies for implementing rigorous ethical approaches to research with vulnerable populations and conduct of global research.

-- Develop a health brief reporting research findings from global health research
+- Design, write, and present a health brief reporting research findings from global health research.

 Students who matriculated prior to Fall 2020 should click here.

 Students in the Global Health Concentration should complete the following course for the Interventions core requirement:

 - PHP2720, Implementing Public Health Programs and Interventions in the Global South

 Global Health Concentration Courses

 Complete all of the following concentration courses: